jones406/Homework-13-ORM/README.md

 - [Questions](#questions)

 ## Installation
-To use this node.js application, first run the command "npm i" from the package.json file.
-Then type "npm run seed" to seed the db.
-Finally, run the command "node server.js" to start the server.
-To test routes and view data, please see the demo video here https://www.youtube.com/watch?v=riZJZcDyGOY&feature=youtu.be
+- To use this node.js application, first run the command "npm i" from the package.json file.
+- Type "npm run seed" to seed the db
+- Run the command "node server.js" to start the server.
+- To test routes and view data, see the demo https://www.youtube.com/watch?v=riZJZcDyGOY&feature=youtu.be

 ## User Story
   ```md